dhermes/bezier/docs/native-libraries.rst

    Although ``msvcrt.dll`` is a dependency of ``libbezier.dll``, it is not a problem.
-Any values returned from Fortran (as ``intent(out)``) will have already been allocated by the caller (e.g. the Python interpreter).
+Any values returned from Fortran (as ``intent(out)``) will have already been allocated by the caller (e.g. the Python process).
    This won't necessarily be true for generic Fortran subroutines, but subroutines marked with ``bind(c)`` (i.e. marked as part of the C ABI of ``libbezier``) will not be allowed to use ``allocatable`` or